reynholm-industries/laravel-repositories/README.md

 }
 ```

+# Abandoned
+This package is abandoned as you can see on packagist.
+I moved to python and I have no time for keeping this repo up to date with Laravel.
+Feel free to fork it and maintaining it yourself.

 ## Notice
 I think that you can use it even that is on an early stage, but I may make some breaking changes so if you
 don't want any surprises just don't put "dev-master" or an asterisk as your composer version.
 Be smart!